nicksahler/FacebookStickers/readme.md

 The original URLs can be found in `original.json` and the files can be found in `/images` with the animated versions **(coming soon)** and panelled versions.

 Also Facebook, if you can see this, please don't sue me.

+## Todo:
+- Get rid of Thumbs.db because I'm an idiot and I forgot to `.gitignore`
+- Make .GIF versions of the panelled, animated sprites
+- Handle lawsuits